privacyguides/privacyguides.org/docs/linux-desktop.en.md

     [:octicons-heart-16:](https://tails.boum.org/donate/){ .card-link title=Contribute }

 By design, Tails is meant to completely reset itself after each reboot.
 Encrypted [persistent storage](https://tails.boum.org/doc/first_steps/persistence/index.en.html) can be configured to store some data.

+Tails is great for counter forensics due to amnesia (meaning nothing is written to the disk); it is not a hardened distribution like Whonix.
+It lacks many anonymity and security features that Whonix has and gets updated much less often (only once every six weeks).
+A Tails system that is compromised by malware may potentially bypass the transparent proxy allowing for the user to be deanonymized.

 --8<-- "includes/abbreviations.en.md"